ployground/ploy_ansible/README.rst

 Per instance
 ------------

+``groups``
+  Whitespace separated list of Ansible group names this instance should be added to in addition to the default ones.

 ``roles``
   Used by the ``configure`` command.
   This allows you to configure an instance by applying the whitespace separated roles.